-For us, ideal clients are CEOs and executives of companies between 10 and 50 employees, old enough to have a good culture and a marketing team.
+For us, ideal clients are CEOs and executives of companies between 10 and 200 employees, a scaleup that has a USP, product-market fit, old enough to have a good culture, and a marketing team.
 In some cases, we’re ok to work with a company that doesn’t have a team (that’s where we’re jumping in to help), and sometimes we like to get on the train with a startup just to be able to see where things are going and stay in the dirt.

 You see how we’re connecting goals, personas, and content here.

 When we have a strategy, it’s time to come up with a plan.

 Strategy without implementation doesn’t mean anything.
 For starters, we need to determine the communication channels we’re gonna use.
 I do that by overlooking the channels that best suit me plus the channels that best suit my potential clients.
 It’s great that I’m able to produce different content, from text to videos and audio, so I don’t have a restraint like that.

 I’m going all-in on Linkedin, followed by Facebook, and then YouTube, Instagram, and Twitter, when it comes to Social Media.
 Besides that, I’m using Medium and email.
 And that’s it!

 Linkedin is where my ideal clients are.
 If you’re in B2B, or you’re a business professional, it’s a no brainer that Linkedin is a #1 place to be.